Your browser version is outdated. We recommend that you update your browser to the latest version.

 Fourth version, circa 2021.
 FM_converter_2021

-Background information: Ap note on the Philips TDA7000 chip (it's brilliant) Philips_ap_note Here's the 7088 data sheet Data_sheet
+Ap note on the Philips TDA7000 chip Philips_ap_note Here's the 7088 data sheet Data_sheet

 Data sheets for the PLL chips 4046 9046

-Another way: the FM5: an FM radio module for retrofitting tube radios from Radiofil in France RadioFil (Note: as of 2025 the project seems to have been removed)
+The FM5: an FM radio module for retrofitting tube radios from Radiofil in France RadioFil (I am told that this is obsolete and no longer being sold)

 Back up to Projects